 Vattenfall’s SMR feasibility study at Ringhals – “Nucelerate West”

 Vattenfall is predicting a doubling of the need for electricity by 2045.
-To have the least possible climate impact, a historically unique new build of fossil-free electricity generation and distribution networks will be needed to meet the demand.
-To achieve this, Vattenfall believes that all available fossil-free power sources will need to be expanded.
-For this reason, Vattenfall strives to build small modular reactors (SMRs) at the Ringhals nuclear power plant, if the conditions are right.
+A historically unique new expansion of fossil-free electricity generation and distribution networks is required to meet this demand with the least possible climate impact.
+To achieve this, Vattenfall estimates that all available fossil-free energy sources may need to be expanded.

-In June 2022, we started a feasibility study to assess whether the commercial, legal and technical conditions are in place to build at least two SMRs at Ringhals.
-If the conditions are met, the aim is to start commercial operation of the SMRs in the first half of the 2030s.
+In June 2022, we started a feasibility study to assess whether the commercial, legal and technical conditions are in place to build at least two SMRs at Ringhals on the Värö peninsula.
+If the conditions are met, the aim is to start commercial operation of new nuclear power in the first half of the 2030s.
 To achieve this, Vattenfall will have to carry out preparatory work as early as autumn 2023.
 This includes ensuring that we have access to the land – most of which is already owned by Vattenfall – to carry out groundworks, build roads and other logistics.
-We are also making an inventory of natural and cultural values and have developed a dialogue with SMR suppliers.
+We are also making an inventory of natural and cultural values and have developed a dialogue with suppliers.

 Presentation